askbuddie/vulnerabilities/README.md

 ### Security Misconfiguration
 Security Configuration must be defined and deployed for the application, frameworks, application server, web server, database server, and platform.
-If these are properly configured, an attacker can have unauthorized access to sensitive data or functionality.
-Making use of this vulnerability, the attacker can enumerate the underlying technology and application server version information, database information and gain information about the application to mount few more attacks.
+If these are properly configured, an attacker can have unauthorized access to sensitive data or functionality. making use of this vulnerability, the attacker can enumerate the underlying technology and application server version information, database information and gain information about the application to mount few more attacks.

 ----